falkr/ttm4175/pages/iot-http-json.md

 * `do_POST()` stores the temperature data submitted by the temperature sensor application,
 * `do_GET()` provides the website with the the data from the sensor and the air temperature obtained from the forecast.

+:task: Uncomment the storage for the temperature in the code.

 ### Adding the Yr Forecast

-Extend your server logic so that it does not only return the temperature of the sensor, but also the temperature forecast from yr, so that it is displayed together.
+:task: Extend your server logic so that it does not only return the temperature of the sensor, but also the temperature forecast from yr, so that it is displayed together.

 Use the function for getting the forecast you have developed above.

-### Optional Task: Storing the Forecast

-Your solution will probably make a new request for a forecast with yr.no each time your server should answer a request via `do_get()`.

-Create a solution where the server stores the forecast temperature, and re-uses it for the different requests.

-What are benefits and drawbacks of this solution?
-How would you even further improve it?
+This means you web server which acts as a server because it implements the methods GET and POST, now also acts as a client towards Yr.no since it requests data from it.